tripal/tripal/docs/user_guide/install_tripal/automating_job_execution.rst

   drush pm-enable tripal_daemon

 Further documentation for setup of the Tripal Daemon will appear here in the future.
-For now, please see Job Management :doc:` </user_guide/job_management>` page for usage instructions.
+For now, please see the :doc:`Job Management  </user_guide/job_management>` page for usage instructions.